How a Solo Founder Enforces a 16-Point Quality Gate — Without a Quality Team

 The reason this matters is not that it makes Sagentix's deliverables marginally better.
 The reason it matters is that it makes them defensible under scrutiny that did not exist five years ago.

 Series A boards now interrogate the methodology behind every claim.
 Procurement committees now demand evidence packages that can survive third-party audits.
-AI engines like ChatGPT and Perplexity now cite or omit advisory firms based on the structured evidence those firms publish.
-In every one of these contexts, a deliverable that can show its work — claim by claim, check by check — wins over a deliverable that cannot.
+Because AI models can fabricate citations at high rates when left unchecked (Walters & Wilder, 2023), the ability to show your work — claim by claim, check by check — has shifted from "nice to have" to a baseline requirement.
+In every one of these contexts, a deliverable that can show its work wins over a deliverable that cannot.

 A solo founder running a 16-point automated quality gate is not a workaround for not having a team.
 It is a structural advantage over teams that don't have one.